 Avoid double excise duty when exporting excise goods

 Excise is a national tax on excise goods, such as beer, petrol, and cigarettes.
-If you export excise goods, you either pay excise duty in the Netherlands or your customer pays excise duty in the destination country.
-In this article, 2 excise specialists explain how to export excise goods and who pays the excise tax, because "it is easy to make a mistake with the export of excise goods if you do not know what you are doing". .
+If you export excise goods, you pay excise duty in the Netherlands.
+Or your customer pays excise duty in their country.
+In this article, 2 excise specialists explain how to export excise goods and who pays the excise tax, because "‘without experience in exporting excisable goods, a mistake is easily made".

-Excise goods are products that you trade or produce and for which excise (in Dutch) are due to the Dutch government.
+Excise goods are products that you trade or produce and for which you pay excise duties (in Dutch) to the Dutch government.
 Dutch Customs are responsible for collecting excise duty.
 You do not have to file a customs declaration when exporting excise goods to another EU country, but you do need a customs declaration for goods exported to non-EU countries.

 Exporting duty-suspended and duty-paid excise goods

-Excise goods can be exported in two ways: in duty suspension and as duty-paid goods.
+Excise goods can be exported in two ways: in duty suspension (schorsing van accijns) and as duty-paid goods.

 Exporting goods in duty suspension

 You do not pay any duties in the Netherlands nor does your customer pay duties upon receipt of the goods.
 Only when your customer resells or uses the excise goods do they pay the duties due in their own country.
-To move goods in duty suspension, you need a Registered Consignor Permit, and your customer needs an Excise Warehouse Permit (EWP) or an Registered Consignee Permit.
+To move goods in duty suspension, you need a Registered Consignor Permit (vergunning geregistreerde afzender), and your customer needs an Excise Warehouse Permit (AGP) or an Registered Consignee Permit (vergunning geregistreerde geadresseerde).

 Moving duty-paid excise goods